-6.12 Information incorporated by reference
+6.12.
+Information incorporated by reference

-The following information shall be deemed to be incorporated in, and to form part of, this Prospectus:
+The following information shall be deemed to be incorporated in, and to form part of this Prospectus:

-- Oikocredit's Articles of Association as per the publication date (in the original Dutch language version as well as in English translation). - Oikocredit's Audited Financial Statements 2006; - Oikocredit's Audited Financial Statements 2005; - Oikocredit's Audited Financial Statements 2004;.
+- Oikocredit's Articles of Incorporation as per the publication date (in the original Dutch language version as well as in the English translation); Oikocredit's Audited Annual report 2008; - Oikocredit's Audited Financial Statements 2007; - Oikocredit's Audited Financial Statements 2006.